What Are Service Dogs for Autism Spectrum Disorder

 In order to obtain an autism service dog, or therapy dog, you must receive a recommendation from a licensed mental health professional or a doctor.
 This ‘prescription’ takes the form of a letter, which will be written on your health professional’s letterhead and include their license number.

 There are no limitations to the breed of dog you can use as your autism service dog.
-Your ASD can therefore either be a dog you already own, a dog you adopt from a shelter or rescue group, or a dog you receive from a service dog organization.
+Your autistic service dog can therefore either be a dog you already own, a dog you adopt from a shelter or rescue group, or a dog you receive from a service dog organization.
 Keep in mind, however, that the dog must be specially trained to perform certain tasks in order to be recognized as a service dog under the Americans with Disabilities Act.

 Once trained your child with autism will receive around the clock, vigilant assistance from whichever type of assistance dog you obtain.
 The person aided and their family are granted comfort and contentment as well, knowing that they are receiving safe, proven treatment.